 In many cases, increasing employee satisfaction and creating brand teams can be achieved by using promotional products on your desktop.

-Toyota Finance looked to reward their best insurance dealers at the beginning of the year.
+Toyota Finance looked to reward its best insurance dealers at the beginning of the year.
 Once a seller closed five new motor vehicle insurance policies they got to spin a prize wheel.
-Their hard work was rewarded with cinema tickets, Kindles, chocolates, and even vacuums!
+Their hard work was rewarded with cinema tickets, Kindles, chocolates, and vacuums.
 It’s a powerful example of how desktop promotions can motivate employees and boost morale.

 Brand Supports Advertising